paulwongx/turborepo-jest-issue/README.md

 ### Expected behavior

-I expect to have the test pass
+I expect to have the test compile, run and pass

 ### Actual behavior
 ```js